CalHilDev/JavaPOC/README.md

 # JavaPOC
-Proof of concept in Java for unit testing
+Proof of concept in Java for unit testing using Junit.